What is Pupil Premium?

 - After school homework support with evening meal.

-Progress 8 Scores for all Year 11 students was +0.84.
-Pupils on pupil premium attained a Progress 8 score of +0.61, indicating a small progress 8 gap.
+Progress 8 Scores for all Year 11 students was +0.46.
+Pupils on pupil premium attained a Progress 8 score of +0.05, indicating the progress 8 gap needs to be reduced further.
+In Ebacc subjects’ students on pupil premium achieved Progress 8 score of +0.3.

 The Year 7 literacy and numeracy catch-up premium received in 2017/18 was £7,047; 2018/19 was £8,268 and 2019/20 was £9,630.
 Each year the school uses the premium towards funding the following activities/areas to help enrich our Year 7 pupils: